Masonry column collapses at Lewis & Clark, kills 1, hurts 2 - NewsBreak

 The column collapsed around 8:15 p.m. in a spot that was centrally located on campus, PFR officials said.
 There were 6 students in 3 hammocks that were attached to the columns when one collapsed inward onto them.
 No one was pinned underneath the column but 3 of the 6 were hurt.

 Campus security helped emergency responders get personnel and equipment to the scene.
-An AMR crew arrived first and confirmed the death of the 19-year-old.Portland street takeover: Squealing tires, gunshots
+An AMR crew arrived first and confirmed the death of the 19-year-old.Death investigation underway in Macon County after body discovered

 The two young women were taken to an area hospital for treatment of their injuries.
 One suffered an arm injury, the other an abdominal injury.
 Their exact conditions are not known at this time.